TomVasile/advent_of_code/2024/day2/red_nosed_reports/README.md

-Hacked through day 1 as I'm refereshing on the syntax of rust.
+Hacked through day 2 as I'm refereshing on the syntax of rust.

-Only used a main here and hacked together the happy path.
+Need to learn how to read my inputs from a file lol!

+Started this late at night, need to pick up at part2

 I'm sure I made lots of mistakes here or wasnt that idiomatic lol!

+Run: `cargo run --bin part1`

 -TV